-Denoising by thresholding the wavelet coefficients, as defined in [8], is to extract a coherentstructure of the measured signal.
-The assumption that the noiser considers as not consistent with a database of predefined possibility to remove them easily.
+Denoising by thresholding the wavelet coefficients, as déffini in [8], is to extract a coherentstructure of the measured signal.
+The assumption that the noiserconsidersas notconsistent with a database of predefined waveform, that is to say notcorrelated with these waveforms.
+The coefficients of the decomposition of noise on the base is low, this gives the possibility to remove them easily.